tinacms/tina-self-hosted-gc-demo/README.md

 Push a change to the configured branch to deploy.

+Note: For Discord (and other providers), the _DOMAIN substitution variable must be set to the domain of the deployed app.
+This can be done in the Cloud Run UI.
+This variable is used to set the NEXTAUTH_URL environment variable.

 ## Support

 If you have any questions, please reach out to us on [Discord](https://discord.com/invite/zumN63Ybpf).
 We are happy to help!